 If the run is a long one, it could push as much as 2 or 3 gallons of cold water out.
 This happens over and over and over again throughout the year.
 The gallons really add up!

 We all experience this.
 Well, not all of us.
 We don’t anymore because I’ve installed a hot water recirculating pump.
 Here’s the story.

 As you know we’re in a drought.
 The city of Brentwood, where we live just increased the amount of reduction in water use asked of all residents.
 There are other restrictions too but I’m focusing on the need to obtain a 20% reduction in water consumption without killing my landscaping.
 We have a lot of landscaping!
-I’ve done a lot of work to the sprinkler system, etc. and have reduced that way.
+I’ve done a lot of work on the sprinkler system, etc., and have reduced that way.
 But what else could I do that would be automatic?
 I thought about a hot water recirculating pump.

 Water Saving Pump!

 These pumps are installed in the hot water line to keep the hot water circulating in the pipe while it is not running.
 Years ago, back in another drought, when I was still in the business, I installed a number of these but they were a real pain to install.
 That’s why I’ve waited so long to do it in my own home.
 Now, however, I thought I would see if the new pumps are easier to install.
 I did some checking and found one that looked promising; the Watts Instant Hot Water Recirculating Pump.

 This pump attaches to your system right at the hot water heater, not way at the end of the hot water run.
 No cutting pipes under the house, etc. It has a sensor that is attached under the sink farthest from the water heater so the hot water flow can be regulated.
 They say you can install it in about an hour.
 So that’s what I did last weekend.